okjuan/virtual.book/_posts/2024-08-12-tell-a-story-3.md

 But they're not, and writers like Stephen King and Cormac McCarthy have {% post_url_with_hover_card attested to it | 2023-12-01-where-ideas-come-from %}.

 Great shows like _The Sopranos_ often feel to me like they are happening spontaneously, developing by themselves as a continuous chain of events, reactions, and actions.
+In every episode there is constant dialogue between characters and a steady supply of situations that require characters to make decisions.
+Much of the time, these have nothing to do with plot.
+Every season has at least one major narrative arc, but the dependence is flipped.
+Episodes don't depend on an overarching plot for their meaning.
+Episodes generate the plot.
+Characters are agents, not passengers.
 I don't feel like the writers are leading me to the plot's predetermined destination.
 In fact I don't feel their presence at all.
 I feel like I'm {% post_url_with_hover_card witnessing something | 2022-06-11-tell-a-story %}.